 Acknowledgment of Sources is a Rhetorical Act

 To an inexperienced writer, citing and documenting sources may seem like busywork.
-Yet, when you cite your external sources in the text of your paper and when you document them at the end of your piece in a list of works cited or a bibliography, you are performing a rhetorical act.
+Yet, when you cite your external sources in the text of your paper and when you document them at the end of your piece in a list of works cited or a bibliography, you are performing a rhetorical act, making your writing more effective and convincing.
 Complete and accurate citing and documenting of all external sources help writers achieve three very important goals:

 - It enhances your credibility as a writer.
 By carefully and accurately citing your external sources in the text and by documenting them at the end of your paper you show your readers that you are serious about your subject, your research, and the argument which you are making in your paper.
 You demonstrate that you have studied your subject in sufficient depth, and by reading credible and authoritative sources.